• Skip to primary navigation

 Ahmed Elsayed

-IZA and American University in Cairo
+American University in Cairo and IZA

-Before joining AUC and J-PAL in 2022, he spent 8 years as a Senior Researcher at IZA where he was also the Deputy Director of the special program area “Gender, Growth, and Labour Markets in Low-Income Countries (G²LM|LIC)”.
+Before joining AUC and J-PAL in 2022, Ahmed spent eight years at IZA and held various positions in the institute including co-coordinating the research activities of the special program area “Gender, Growth, and Labour Markets in Low-Income Countries (G²LM|LIC)”.

 His main research interests are in development economics, applied micro-econometrics, migration, and labour economics.
 He is particularly interested in the intersection between research and policy in the area of development economics.